syncfusion-content/wpf-docs/wpf/SfRangeSlider/How-To.md

 The `RangeEndChanged` event is triggered when `RangeEnd` value is changed.
 The argument contains the following information.

 `OldEndValue` – Gets or sets the old end value of range slider.
-`NewEndvalue` – Gets or sets the new end value of range slider.
+`NewEndValue` – Gets or sets the new end value of range slider.

 {%highlight C#%}